 Exploring Local Food Markets

-Watertown Farmers Market sets up every Wednesday from June through October on Arsenal Street, a place where you can buy heirloom tomatoes, Armenian flatbreads, and cold-brew from a retro VW bus.
+Watertown Farmers Market sets up every Wednesday from June through October on Main Street, a place where you can buy heirloom tomatoes, Armenian flatbreads, and cold-brew from a retro VW bus.

-Pro tip: Show up at 1 p.m. when vendors open so you can snag the best pastries before they vanish.
+Pro tip: Show up right at 2:30 p.m. when vendors open so you can snag the best pastries before they vanish.

 Events and Festivals in Watertown